IIT-EnergySystemModels/openTEPES/doc/rst/MathematicalFormulation.rst

 :math:`CV_e`                                           Variable cost of an ESS when charging                                                                                     €/MWh
 :math:`RU_g, RD_g`                                     Ramp up/down of a non-renewable unit or maximum discharge/charge rate for ESS discharge/charge                            MW/h
 :math:`TU_t, TD_t`                                     Minimum uptime and downtime of a thermal unit                                                                             h
+:math:`ST_e`                                           Maximum shift time of an ESS unit (in particular, for demand side management)                                             h
 :math:`CSU_g, CSD_g`                                   Startup and shutdown cost of a committed unit                                                                             M€
 :math:`\tau_e`                                         Storage cycle of the ESS (e.g., 1, 24, 168 h -for daily, weekly, monthly-)                                                h
 :math:`\rho_e`                                         Outflow cycle of the ESS (e.g., 1, 24, 168 h -for hourly, daily, weekly, monthly, yearly-)                                h